benjamincrozat/content/posts/laravel-interview-questions.md

 1. [Set up your GitHub account](https://github.com/signup);
 2. Learn how to use [Git](https://git-scm.com).
 Being able to do simple commits, switch branches, and push code to a remote repository (hence the need for GitHub) will make a difference;
 3. Make small contributions to open-source projects or showcase some of your code on your profile.
+Even better: host them (on [DigitalOcean](/recommends/digitalocean) for instance) so anyone can look at it, not just developers.
-4. Include it on your resume!
+4. Include your GitHub profile on your resume!

 Take a look at the "[Git Me Some Version Control](https://laracasts.com/series/git-me-some-version-control)" course on Laracasts.